zardra/nuclide/docs/_docs/languages/hack.md

 - Filtering debugging connections by user name (`idekey`).
 By default, this is set to the user that started the HHVM process (you can override this with `xdebug.idekey` in an `.ini` file).
 - HHVM logging level.
 The default is `INFO`.
 - Debugging Port.
 The default is `9000`.
-If you override this is in an `.ini` file, ensure that your setting matches this setting.
+If you override this is in an `.ini` file, ensure that the Nuclide setting matches this setting.

 Go to `Settings | Packages | Nuclide | Settings` and look for the `nuclide-debugger-php` settings.